Addepar/ember-charts/CONTRIBUTING.md

 requires that you have grunt and NPM (for pulling in dependencies) locally installed.

-The folder structure of ember-charts is as follows:
+The folder structure of Ember Charts is as follows:

 - The `ember-charts/addon` folder contains almost all the source code for the ES6 modules making up the ember-charts project itself.
-- The `ember-charts/app` folder contains very thin wrappers around the modules in the `addon` folder, used as part of the unit test executor.
+- The `ember-charts/app` folder contains very thin wrappers around the modules in the `addon` folder, used as part of the test executor and demo app.
-- The `ember-charts/tests` folder contains the tests, and the example application (within `ember-charts/tests/dummy`).
+- The `ember-charts/tests` folder contains the tests for Ember Charts, including:
+  * Unit tests: `ember-charts/tests/unit`
+  * The demo application you get with `ember serve`: `ember-charts/tests/dummy`
+  * Acceptance tests for the demo app: `ember-charts/tests/acceptance`
 - The `ember-charts/dist` folder contains the compiled globals-based version of the code in `ember-charts/addon`.
 It should not be directly modified but instead generated using `grunt dist`.